 I am the girl who has always dreamed of her wedding day.
 One summer, while in middle school, my best friend and I planned each other’s wedding, hairstyles and venues included.
 I am the girl who has always thought about how she was going to be famous.
 Growing up, I would tell my grandmother that I was going to be a star and she would ask what would be my claim to fame, and I never had an answer, I just knew it was going to happen.
 I am the girl who’s always dreamed of life after school.
 My friend and I would meet up and talk about all the things we would buy and places we would go once we got our degrees.
 I am the girl who is always trying to find a way to make more money.
 My younger sister gets tired of me telling her “I’m plotting and scheming my next venture.”
 I was the girl who thought she had to make all this happen on her own, and didn’t consult God.

 You would think, me being the good, saved Christian girl I am, I would know to include God in on these plans, but too often, I forget.
 I just start making plans without praying about it.
-I share with different people what I want to do, and don’t even consult God and see if this is what He wants me to do.
+I share what I want to do with different people, and don’t even consult God and see if this is what He wants me to do.
 Matthews 6:33 says, “But seek ye first the kingdom of God, and his righteousness; and all these things shall be added unto you.”
 Seek God first.
 I believe God will give me the desires of my heart (Psalms 37:4) but in trying to make all my dreams come true on my own, I limit myself.
 God is bigger than my dreams but I can’t experience that if I don’t talk to Him about it (pray).

 I recently started getting up half an hour or so earlier than I need to (it doesn’t happen every morning and when it does happen, I’m barely making it, so y’all pray my strength lol), to really take time to talk to God and listen to God.
 My pastor has stressed the importance of meditating on the Lord when you wake up (Joshua 1:8 This book of the law shall not depart out of thy mouth; but thou shalt meditate therein day and night, that thou mayest observe to do according to all that is written therein: for then thou shalt make thy way prosperous, and then thou shalt have good success) and I can see the impact it has had on my life and my dreams.
 I like to think of myself as someone who makes some pretty bold declarations and sometimes just simply outlandish claims, then I talk to God and He shows me how He can make it happen and what I came to Him with seems like child’s play compared to all that He plans to bless me with.